 Bruce Craig was born in 1938 in Chicago, Illinois, the eldest of four children.
-Soon after he was born, Bruce’s family moved to Wilmette, Illinois, where he remained during World War II.
+Soon afterwards, Bruce’s family moved to Wilmette, Illinois, where they remained during World War II.
 They subsequently moved to Green Bay, Wisconsin.

 My Cousin, My Uncle, and the War